salaikumar/WhereUsedList/README.md

 1. Given a word/phrase, it will return you all the occurrences of the given word/phrase.

 This feature is available almost on all IDE.
 This is an attempt to implement the same functionality.
-As you where, Inverted Index - Word level Inverted index will act as core component.
+Inverted Index - Word level Inverted index will act as core component.
 Read more about Inverted index here

 <https://en.wikipedia.org/wiki/Inverted_index>